taskcluster/generic-worker/README.md

    and the public key will be written to standard out.
 Keep a copy of the public key if you wish to validate artifact signatures.

-3. Download NSSM 2.24 from https://nssm.cc/release/nssm-2.24.zip and extract it
-   under `C:\`.

-4. Install generic-worker as a Windows service running under the `LocalSystem` account, by running the following command as an `Administrator`:
+3. Install generic-worker as a Windows service running under the `LocalSystem` account, by running the following command as an `Administrator`:

    * `generic-worker.exe install service` (see `generic-worker.exe --help` to
      apply non-default configuration settings)

-5. Download livelog from https://github.com/taskcluster/livelog/releases and
+4. Download livelog from https://github.com/taskcluster/livelog/releases and
    place it in `C:\generic-worker\livelog.exe`.

-6. Download taskcluster proxy from https://github.com/taskcluster/taskcluster-proxy/releases and place it in `C:\generic-worker\taskcluster-proxy.exe`.
+5. Download taskcluster proxy from https://github.com/taskcluster/taskcluster-proxy/releases and place it in `C:\generic-worker\taskcluster-proxy.exe`.

-7. Create `C:\generic-worker\generic-worker.config` with appopriate values.
+6. Create `C:\generic-worker\generic-worker.config` with appopriate values.

-8. Edit file `C:\generic-worker\generic-worker.config` with appropriate
+7. Edit file `C:\generic-worker\generic-worker.config` with appropriate
    settings (see `generic-worker.exe --help` for information).

-9. Reboot the machine, and the worker should be running.
+8. Reboot the machine, and the worker should be running.
 Check logs under `C:\generic-worker\generic-worker.log`.